 This area has resources for teachers on Schools Linking Programmes to support you to run your linking project with your class.
 The resources include Classroom PowerPoints, pupil handouts for activities and examples of pupil work.
 The password is given out on training at Schools Linking CPD.
+Linking Resources Log-in Please contact your local linking facilitator for your username and password for this area which shares PowerPoints, word documents, letter and assembly templates for your Schools Linking Project.

 This section includes everything you might need to get social action happening in your school from resources to get your student body excited about being active citizens in their community to real life case studies and videos showing students actually having a positive impact on the lives of those around them.